SkyKings-Guild/Guides/guides/kuudra.md

 Adding Duplex to FT increases damage by approximately 11.1% at 100 ferocity, 15.3% at 200 ferocity, and 15.3% at 300 ferocity.

 ### 7. What Ultimate Enchant should I use on Terminator for Kuudra?
 Fatal Tempo is the most consistent DPS choice.
-Rend is only recommended for highly skilled parties due to its risk.

-### 8. Warden Helmet or Infernal Helmet?
+### 8. Warden Helmet v/s Infernal Terror Helmet
 A Warden Helmet is preferred.
 Infernal Helmet offers slightly lower damage and is more expensive, making Warden the better choice for overall effectiveness.

+Edited by - lxaoen
+Dm lxaoen on Discord for corrections! also Jeff is RNG carried Remember ( jk he helped me with stuffs )